 Arapahoe/Douglas Works! will look to increase access to high quality workforce services, in accordance with priority of service requirements, to prepare jobseekers with barriers for competitive integrated employment.
-Moreover, Arapahoe/Douglas Works! will integrate service delivery strategies to improve services to individuals with disabilities.
-Arapahoe/Douglas Works! will provide reasonable accommodations pursuant to the Americans with Disabilities Act (ADA), as well as programmatic accessibility to employment and/or training services for targeted populations, as appropriate.
+Arapahoe/Douglas Works! will integrate service delivery strategies to improve services to mature workers.
+Furthermore, Arapahoe/Douglas Works! will provide reasonable accommodations pursuant to the Americans with Disabilities Act (ADA), as well as programmatic accessibility to employment and/or training services for targeted populations, as appropriate.